 Sixtus agreed to provide a large subsidy to help finance the expedition, but knowing the unreliability of Spain, he gave nothing in advance, promising the funds only after the fleet had landed troops in England.
 In this way he could shrewdly save a fortune, should the expedition fail, while at the same time, he was drafting a proclamation to be published in England should the expedition succeed.
 In a show of good faith, however, the pope allowed Phillip to collect crusade taxes and granted his men indulgences (absolution of sins).

 In an inauspicious start, the armada ran smack into bad weather, ultimately forcing several ships to turn back and others to put in for repairs.
-The entire endeavor was delayed, and wasn't sighted by the English until mid-July.
-The first engagement came off Plymouth with the faster, more lightly armed English ships keeping their distance from the larger Spanish ships which held a clear advantage in close-quarter fighting.
+The entire endeavor was delayed and wasn't sighted by the English until mid-July.
+The first skirmish came off Plymouth with the faster, more lightly armed English ships keeping their distance from the larger Spanish ships which held a clear advantage in a close-quarter engagement.
 The only damage done to either fleet was when two Spanish ships accidentally collided and had to be abandoned.

 It was the engagement at the small port of Gravelines, in the Spanish Netherlands, where the Spanish were attempting to reassemble their fleet, that, a few days later, the English launched a devastating attack that ultimately forced the Spanish to reconsider their intentions altogether.
 The Spanish plan to link up with the soldiers never materialized, and the invasion plans had to be scrapped.
 Still, the large fleet that remained, continued to pose a significant threat to England.